maxnovais/Flapy_Blog/README.md

-Flapy_Blog
+flapy_blog
 ==========

-Little blog created using Flasky and Python
+A simple blog using some components of Flasky.